What a condition.

-What a condition.
-To sit down and be fully prepared for the words to flow just to stare at the screen or paper in front of you and scrape your mind, finding nothing to say.
-I keep getting questions about how I deal with writer’s block so we are going to explain writer’s block and three major tips on how to combat it, encouraging ideas to come to you and enhancing your writing experience.
+To sit down and be fully prepared for the words to flow just to stare at the screen or paper in front of you and scrape your mind to find nothing to say.

 A mental backup you’re having trouble with draining.
 Literary constipation of the brain.